apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 numProcessors         (auto-detected)   Number of processors available on the system for use while processing messages.
 Default is to auto-detect # of CPUs using the Java Runtime API.
-Mina will spawn 2 request-processing threads per detected CPU, which is often reasonable. selector.type         replicating       replicating, multiplexing, or custom selector.*            --                Depends on the ``selector.type`` value interceptors          --                Space separated list of interceptors. interceptors.*
+Mina will spawn 2 request-processing threads per detected CPU, which is often reasonable. selector.type         replicating       replicating, multiplexing, or custom selector.*            --                Depends on the ``selector.type`` value interceptors          --                Space-separated list of interceptors. interceptors.*
 ====================  ================  ==============================================